Commission to Study the Potential Creation of a National Women's History Museum

 The Commission to Study the Potential Creation of a National Women's History Museum was a U.S. federal government commission established in 2014 to study whether there is a need for, and the feasibility of creating, a national women's history museum as part of the Smithsonian Institution in Washington, D.C.
-The commission was authorized by law on December 19, 2014, and its first members appointed in May 2015.
+The commission was authorized by law on December 19, 2014, and its first members were appointed in May 2015.
 The commission presented its report in November 2016, recommending the creation of such a museum.
 Congress established the Smithsonian American Women's History Museum in 2020.

 The commission should not be confused with the National Women's History Museum, a nonprofit organization founded in 1996 to advocate for a national women's history museum.

 Legislation

 Congressional approval

 As she had in every legislative session since 1998, Representative Carolyn Maloney introduced legislation to authorize a federal commission to study the need for and feasibility of establishing a National Women's History Museum.
 Her 2013 bill was the Commission to Study the Potential Creation of a National Women’s History Museum Act of 2013 (H.R.
 863).
 On May 6, 2014, the House Natural Resources Committee favorably reported H.R.
 863 to the floor of the U.S. House of Representatives (House Report 113-411, Part 2).
 But no further action was taken.

 Meanwhile, a completely unrelated bill (H.R.
 3979), which clarified federal law so that emergency services volunteers were not considered employees under the Patient Protection and Affordable Care Act, was moving through Congress.
 The House approved this bill on March 11, 2014.
-The U.S. Senate approved the bill, with amendments, on April 7, 2014, and sent the bill back to the House for resolving of differences.
+The U.S. Senate approved the bill, with amendments, on April 7, 2014, and sent the bill back to the House for resolving differences.